Tencent/TNN/doc/en/user/convert_en.md

 docker run --volume=$(pwd):/workspace -it tnn-convert:latest  python3 ./converter.py tf2tnn -tp=/workspace/test.pb -in=input0,input2 -on=output0 -v=v2.0 -optimize
 ```

-Since the convert2tnn tool is deployed in the docker image, if you want to convert the model, you need to first push the model into the docker container.
-We can use the docker run parameter --volume to copy the model to certain path in docker container.
+Since the convert2tnn tool is deployed in the Docker image, if you want to convert the model, you need to first push the model into the docker container.
+We can use the docker run parameter --volume to mount certain path in docker container.
 In the above example, the current directory (pwd) for executing the shell is under the "/workspace" folder in the docker container.
 The test.pb used in the test therefore **must be executed under the current path of the shell command**.
-After executing the above command, the convert2tnn tool will store the generated TNN model in the same level directory of the test.pb file.The generated file is also in the current directory.
+After executing the above command, the convert2tnn tool will store the generated TNN model in the same level directory of the test.pb file.

 The above information only introduces the conversion for Tensorflow's models.
-It is similar for other models.
+It is similar for other model formats.
 You can use the conversion tool's note to remind yourself.
-These conversion commands are listed below:
+These subcommands are listed below:

 ``` shell script
 # convert onnx